tigerabrodi/framer-motion-notes/README.md

 - Children need it too, to avoid animating in the wrong way.
 - Parent and children need the same transition values to look in sync.
 - Parent needs to make sure the positioning of children is ok so that during layout animation they don't look jarring.

+# Shared Layout Animations

+- `layoutId` with the same value will cause framer motion to trigger optical illusion that it's a single element animating.
+- For example, underline under tabs.
+- Same `layoutId` will animate the same optical "element" throughout the app, even if different components.
+- You may find weird quirks with the animation, such as intial styles you want applied that flicker for a split second.
+To solve this, you can use `animate` and set initial animation to false.
+But this isn't recommended because we don't need to animate the "core" styles we initially want applied, so use `initial` as object and set your styles there.
+- If you're using positioning, it's important to understand that by natural, the stacking context happens in the order of the DOM if no zIndex is set.
+So you may see unexpected behavior if you don't account for this when using position.